SUMMER SHOW 2025

 - *Collection of eight mixed Flowering Stems, not more than two of any one type

-- "Box of Jewels" – petite (not to exceed 25cm x 25cm x 25cm)
+- "Teatime" – petite (not to exceed 25cm x 25cm x 25cm [10 x 10 x10 inches])

 - Three Hen Eggs

-- Three Eggs, any other domestic variety (state the variety)
+- Three Eggs any other domestic variety (state the variety).

 - A single Egg, any variety, to be judged on exterior appearance only.

-- Cordials: Bottle of any fruit cordial
+- Jelly: jar of any fruit jelly

-- 5oz (150g) golden/ordinary caster sugar
+- 5oz (150g) spread for baking

 - 8oz (225g) plain flour